-Wild Welfare, an international zoo animal welfare charity, is visiting Japan in December, to follow up on its investigation into Japan’s bear park parks, which ultimately could help raise animal welfare standards throughout the country.
+Wild Welfare is visiting Japan in December, to follow up on its investigation into Japan’s bear parks, which will ultimately help raise animal welfare standards throughout the country.

 Back in 2005, the World Society for the Protection of Animals and the World Association of Zoos and Aquariums carried out an investigation into the conditions for bears held in Japan’s bear parks.
-Historically, these parks (there are approx 8 in total with around 400 bears) began as centres to care for orphaned (as a result of hunting and encroachment) cubs, but the centres found the young bears to be popular with the public — with the result that breeding the animals was encouraged over a number of generations, providing a regular supply of cubs for what was also a profitable enterprise.
-These days, several of the parks are keeping hundreds of bears in simple, stark, concrete “pits.”
+Historically, these parks (there are approximately eight in total with around 400 bears), began as centres to care for orphaned (as a result of hunting and encroachment) cubs, but the centres found the young bears to be popular with the public — with the result that breeding the animals was encouraged over a number of generations, providing a regular supply of cubs for what was also a profitable enterprise.
+These days, several of the parks are keeping hundreds of bears in simple, stark, concrete pits.

-The findings from the 2005 report indicated serous welfare issues.
-Overcrowding and poor vet and keeper care, resulted in obvious health concerns such as lacerations, limping, torn ears, skin conditions and chronic conjunctivitis.
+The findings from the 2005 report indicated serious welfare issues.
+Overcrowding and poor vet and keeper care resulted in obvious health concerns such as lacerations, limping, torn ears, skin conditions and chronic conjunctivitis.
 There was little or no behavioural enrichment, resulting in lethargic or stereotypical behaviour, and begging when the public threw food.
 Breeding of the bears occurred, with the parks admitting that this encouraged visitors and circus acts with bears dressed up and riding bikes was evident.
-The parks visited were given a summary of key concerns and recommendations but a follow up visit in 2007 (carried out by Wild Welfare’s Projects Director Georgina Allen) confirmed that few of these recommendations had been considered.
+The parks visited were given a summary of key concerns and recommendations, but a follow up visit in 2007 carried out by Wild Welfare’s Projects Director Georgina Allen), confirmed that few of these recommendations had been considered.

-In May, 2015, Wild Welfare carried out its own investigation, visiting 5 of the bear parks which continued to show distressing conditions for hundreds of bears.
+In May, 2015, Wild Welfare carried out its own investigation1, visiting five of the bear parks, which continued to show distressing conditions for hundreds of bears.

 Key findings from this investigation include: